Never used crypto before? This guide will walk you through it step by step.

 | Solana (SOL) | ~1 min | ⭐⭐ | Fastest |

-Step 2: Get Some Crypto
+Step 2: Get Some BTC, ETH, or Other Crypto

 Use a mainstream exchange.
 Sign up, verify your identity, buy coins, done.
 These are the biggest and most trusted: